mwilliamson/mammoth-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.8.0 =

+* Update mammoth.js to 1.4.4.
+This includes better support for reading documents created by Word Online.

 = 1.7.0 =

 * Update mammoth.js to 1.4.2.
 This includes improved handling of grouped objects and non-breaking hyphens.